MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 ## Update Office LTSC Preview

-The preview products will be updated a few times each month during the preview program.
+The preview products will be updated approximately once a month.
 These updates will include, as needed, security updates and non-security updates, such as updates that provide stability or performance improvements for Office.

 To manually check for updates, open any Office app, such as Word, and go to **File** > **Account** > **Update Options** > **Update Now**.

-You have options on how to update the preview products.

 ### Update from the Office CDN